fbparis/NOCMS/README.md

     Set this to NULL to prevent sending a Last-Modified header (you should'nt need it anyway).
 * **method NOCMS::lastModified()**

-    _void NOCMS::lastModified(integer $timestamp)_
+    _integer NOCMS::lastModified([integer $timestamp])_

-    If the timestamp you've passed is a more recent date than the last modified date automatically found by NOCMS, it will be used in the Last-Modified header sent.
+    If you pass a timestamp and this timestamp is a more recent date than the last modified date automatically found by NOCMS, it will be used in the Last-Modified header sent.
 You can use it for example if you're displaying content from a database and you want to sent an accurate Last-modified header.

+    Returns the current Last-Modified timestamp.
 * **method NOCMS::uri()**

     _string NOCMS::uri()_